VernierST/GoIO_SDK/readme.txt

 Release notes:

+Version 2.22
+Fix a Linux bug that prevented GoLink data collection at rates > 60 hz.

 Version 2.20
 Fixed a Mac bug which resulted in failure to open a connection to a Go! device connected via a USB hub.